-The most common toe deformities are hammer toes, claw toes, and bone spurs.
-These involve the lesser toes (2nd through 5th toes).
+The most common toe deformities seen are hammer toes, claw toes, and bone spurs which occur mostly to the lesser toes (2nd through 5th toes).
+Each of the deformities can create corns on the toes, and in more severe cases, redness, swelling, and even an open sore can develop.
 In a hammer toe, the toe is bent at the middle knuckle of the toe, while in a claw toe the toe is bent at both the middle knuckle and tip of the toe.
-A bone spur can occur anywhere on the toes but most commonly affects the 4th and 5th toes.
-Each of the deformities can create corns on the toes and in more severe cases redness, swelling, and even an open sore can develop.
+A bone spur can occur anywhere on any location on any toe but most commonly affects the 4th and 5th toes.
 It is important to note that the corns are not a skin problem!
-They develop because the skin is being crushed and irritated between the bones in your toes and your shoe.
+They develop because of injury to the skin from pressure between the bones in your toes and your shoe.

-You are usually born with the foot type that predisposes you to hammer and claw toes.
-People with flat feet, high-arched feet, or really flexible feet are more prone to develop these problems.
-Other causes are excessively long toes, tendon imbalance, injury, rheumatoid arthritis, and neuromuscular disease.
-Over time, the mechanics of your foot and shoe gear increases the deformities.
-Women are more frequently affected, probably because of the type of shoe they wear and the use of tight stockings.
+Hammertoe and Claw toe problems can develop from genetics or from wear and tear of an active life.
+Usually, folks are born with the foot type that over time will predispose you to hammer and claw toes.
+People with flat feet, high-arched feet, or flexible feet are more prone to develop these problems.
+Other causes for toe problems are excessively long toes, tendon imbalance, injury, rheumatoid arthritis, and neuromuscular disease.
+Over time, the mechanics of your foot and certain types of shoes can increase the deformities.
+Women are more frequently affected because of shoe styles and the use of tight stockings.

-Pain and corns usually develop over the toes due to the friction of the shoe in that area.
-This rubbing of the shoe may cause a red, inflamed sac of tissue called bursitis.
-Initially, the deformities are flexible and can bet treated with simple measures but, if left untreated, they can become rigid or stiff and cannot be straightened.
+Pain and corns usually develop over the toes due to the friction of the toe rubbing in the shoe.
+This rubbing in the shoe may also cause a red, inflamed sac of tissue called bursitis.
+Initially, the toe deformities are flexible and can be treated with simple measures.
+However, if left untreated, they can become rigid or stiff and cannot be straightened easily increasing pain.
 As time goes on, pain may develop deep in the toe joints and even the ball of the foot, limiting walking, exercise or even just standing comfortably.
-High heeled or pointed shoes and tight stockings will exacerbate these symptoms.

 Hammer toes and claw toes are sometimes caused or made worse by a bunion deformity involving the big toes.
-When the big toes start to angle over, the big toe may cause increased pressure on the second toe or the second toe may be pushed upwards out of the way.
-This is one cause of hammer toes and claw toes.
+When the big toe start to angle over it may cause increased pressure on the second toe or the second toe may be pushed upwards out of the way.

-When hammer toes and claw toes are causing mild to moderate pain, the simplest solution to try is a wider, more accommodating shoe to allow room for the toes to move.
-This includes lower heels, softer leather, wider toe boxes, and gym shoes.
+When hammer toes and claw toes cause mild pain the simplest solution to try is a wider, more accommodating shoe to decrease the rubbing and allow more room for the toes to move.
+This includes shorter heels, softer leather, wider toe boxes, and gym shoes.
 Use of a pumice stone to thin any corns and callouses is sometimes helpful.
 Cushions and various soft pads may provide relief from shoe pressure over the toes.
-Never use a “medicated” corn pad since these contain a strong acid which does not know the difference between the bad and good skin and can lead to a chemical burn or deep open sore which can become infected.
+Never use a “medicated” corn pad, since these contain a strong acid and can lead to a chemical burn or deep open sore that can become infected.

-When the hammer toes and claw toes are painful despite the conservative therapy options, or you cannot find shoes that are comfortable, surgical correction should be discussed with your podiatric physician.
-The longer surgery is delayed in a symptomatic foot, the greater the amount of deformity that develops, and the more complicated the surgery becomes.
+When the hammer toes and claw toes are painful, despite the conservative therapy options, or when you cannot find shoes that are comfortable enough, surgical correction should be discussed with your podiatrist.
+The longer surgery is delayed in a symptomatic foot, the greater the amount of deformity that develops – and the more complicated the surgery becomes.
 Patients who have their symptomatic hammer toes and claw toes corrected earlier tend to have greater satisfaction after the procedure.
-When these treatment options are no longer providing the comfort you need, consultation with your podiatric physician is advised to discuss surgical options.

 The goal of surgical correction is to restore normal alignment and function of the toe joint.
-If the toes are still flexible the tight tendons can be released and the toe straightened through a small poke-hole in the skin.
-If the toe is rigid, the knuckle is straightened and returned to a normal alignment.
-A small pin is sometimes placed inside the bones to hold the toe in proper position while it heals.
-The pin does not stick out the end of the toe and very rarely needs to be removed.
-If the joint is destroyed from arthritis beyond repair, it may need to be replaced with an artificial joint.
-If a bone spur is the cause of the problem this is filed down through a small poke-hole in the skin.
+Different procedures will be recommended for various conditions such as: If the toes are still flexible if the toes are rigid or if a claw toe is present.
+Sometimes a small pin is sometimes placed inside the bones to hold the toe in proper position while it heals.
+If a bone spur is the cause of the problem, this is removed through a small incision that can be closed with one stitch.

-Following surgery, the foot is bandaged and a post operative shoe is worn for one week.
+Following surgery, the foot is bandaged and a post-operative shoe is worn for one week.
 Athletic shoes may be worn after the first week.
-Exercise and prolonged standing are restricted for the first 6-8 weeks.
-A home exercise program is important for regaining the strength and flexibility.
-You may steadily resume activities and wear more fashionable shoe gear as healing occurs, and in consultation with your surgeon.
+Some exercise and prolonged standing are restricted for the first 6-8 weeks.
+You may steadily resume activities and wear more fashionable shoes once the healing is complete.